3C 186: Description

 The host of 3C 186 is classified as an elliptical galaxy with a region of diffused emission being located both southwest and northeast.
-It has a star formation rate estimated to be 65 ± 20 M_{ʘ} per year with a relatively mature stellar population aged around 200 million years.
+It has a star formation rate estimated to be 65 ± 20 M_{☉} per year with a relatively mature stellar population aged around 200 million years.
 In addition, the host shows a distorted appearance with tidal features, indicating a late stage galaxy merger.
-Observations also found the host galaxy has a molecular gas reservoir with a mass of 80 billion M_{ʘ} probably accreted from the merger.
+Observations also found the host galaxy has a molecular gas reservoir with a mass of 80 billion M_{☉} probably accreted from the merger.

 The radio structure of 3C 186 can be described as an S-shaped source.
 Based on MERLIN radio mapping images, the source is made up of a knotty jet and two radio lobes on opposite sides which the jet is targeted at.
 There is a southernmost component showing a 90° bend angle suggesting there is a continuation of the jet.
 Radio images made by very long baseline interferometry at 50 centimeters showed the source has southeast and northwest components, interpreted as the brighter structures of the lobes.
 The central radio core of the object is self-absorbed.
 When shown in optical-ultraviolet wavelengths, its spectrum is found to be mainly dominated by a blue bump component with emission lines.
 The source has an approximate angular size of 2".